25 Best Foods to Eat for Your Thyroid and Metabolism

 Your thyroid is an unassuming butterfly-shaped gland in your neck that secretes all-important hormones that control major bodily functions, including how you digest food and use energy.
-When your thyroid slows down, everything slows down; hence the fatigue and weight gain when it does.
+When your thyroid health isn’t in tip-top shape, everything slows down; hence the fatigue and weight gain when it does.

+Tired?
+Stressed?
+Can’t lose weight?
+You’re not alone.
+In fact, you may be one of the millions of Americans suffering a chronic, undiagnosed health issue.
+It’s called hypothyroidism: a condition that pumps the brakes on your metabolism because the master gland—your thyroid—isn’t functioning at its prime.
 Many things can put you at risk for a sluggish thyroid, some of which you cannot control, like family history.
 Fortunately, you can control how and what you eat.
-And new research shows certain foods have proven potential in helping to improve thyroid health and boost the effectiveness of your metabolism master.
-Here’s seven of them:
+And new research shows certain foods have proven potential in helping to improve thyroid health and boost the effectiveness of your metabolism.

 Your car runs on gasoline, and your thyroid runs on iodine.
 Insufficient levels of the element inhibit the production of metabolism-regulating thyroid hormones; and since your body doesn’t make it, it’s an essential part of your diet.
 That’s why, since 1993, the World Health Organization has supported the iodization of table salt.
 But because recent health headlines have called for the radical reduction of salt intake, some people don’t get enough.
 But you can get your daily dose without ODing on salt; there are other dietary sources of iodine, and seaweed is one of the best.
 Just two tablespoons of brown seaweed, or a few rolls of sushi every week will meet your need.
 And as you nosh on your nori you’ll be blasting fat: Scientists at Newcastle University recently discovered that a compound in seaweed called alginate can suppress the digestion of fat in the gut.